DUI Car Insurance in Tennessee

 Make lifestyle or vehicle changes

-You can often lower your rates by working on your credit.
-In Tennessee, drivers with poor credit and a DUI can pay over $1,083 more annually than those with good credit.
-You can learn how to improve your credit score here.
-Also, consider choosing a cheap-to-insure car, especially if it’s older and has a strong safety record.
+Improve your credit to lower rates.
+In Tennessee, drivers with poor credit and a DUI pay over $1,083 more annually than those with good credit.
+Learn how to improve your credit score here.
+Choose a cheap-to-insure car with a strong safety record.

 6. 6

-pay-per-mile insurance policy could lower rates if you don't drive often.
-Alternatively, many insurers offer telematics or usage-based discounts based on your actual driving behavior.
-It’s also worth checking if your vehicle manufacturer has an in-house insurance program.
+pay-per-mile insurance policy can lower rates if you don't drive often.
+Many insurers offer telematics or usage-based discounts based on your driving behavior.
+Check if your vehicle manufacturer has an in-house insurance program.

 DUI Insurance in Tennessee: FAQ